Fajitas are the quintessential Tex-Mex food everyone loves! Now you can have restaurant-quality fajitas in your own kitchen in less than 30-minutes!

 It's 1984 and the Dallas-based Brinker restaurant chain Chili's® introduces this sizzling steak entree to its customers and folks go wild!
 Little do they know, steak fajitas have been around since the 30's and 40's.

 Yep.
-According to What's Cooking America, Mexican ranchers living along the border of West Texas and the Rio Grande River were making fajitas long before the restaurant chain!
+Mexican ranchers living along the border of West Texas and the Rio Grande River were making fajitas long before the restaurant chain!

-You have a few choices of steak: flank, flap or skirt.
+You have a few choices of beef that work really well: flank, flap or skirt.
 These thin cuts of meat come from the flank and plate area, or the lower area of the cow.

 After the steak rests, slice flank, flap or skirt steak against the grain to ensure a tender bite.
 If you cut the fajita meat with the grain, it's harder to chew.